Behat/docs/user_guide/configuration/suites.rst

 With suites you can configure Behat to test different kinds of features using different kinds of contexts and doing so in one run.
-Test suites are really powerful and ``behat.yml`` makes them that much more powerful:
+Test suites are really powerful and ``behat.php`` makes them that much more powerful:

 .. code-block:: php